Raster Data Handling with Rasterio: Production Workflows & Pipelines

 Environment Configuration & Dependency Stack

 A robust geospatial Python environment requires careful dependency management.
 Rasterio relies on compiled C libraries (GDAL, PROJ, GEOS), making ABI compatibility critical.
 Always install via conda-forge to ensure binary alignment across platforms.
-Isolate dependencies in virtual environments to prevent version drift during CI/CD execution.

 # Conda-forge ensures GDAL/PROJ binary compatibility